GlareDB/glaredb.github.io/docs/data-sources/supported/azure.md

 <!-- markdownlint-enable MD022 -->

-GlareDB can use CSV and Parquet files in Azure Blob Storage as an external data source.
+GlareDB can use CSV, ndjson, or Parquet files in Azure Blob Storage as external data sources.

 <!-- prettier-ignore-start -->